Easy

 - Pre-chill your ginger ale

-- Use Limeade instead of Lemonade
+- Use limeade instead of lemonade

-When serving, add ice cubes to each glass, pour the punch until it’s three-quarters full, then top off with ginger ale and garnish with a lemon wedge.
-Oh, and be sure to prep the lemon wedges in advance to save time.
+Measure and mix the cranberry juice and homemade lemonade in a punch bowl and keep it chilled in the fridge until your guests arrive.
+When serving, add ice cubes to each glass, pour the punch until three-quarters full, then top with ginger ale and garnish with a lemon wedge.
+And prep those lemon wedges in advance – it’ll save you a lot of time.

 The Thanksgiving Punch FAQ